How I Got $8 Glasses

 Sixth, place your order, and wait!
-Mine have come in the mail within a week or two.
+Mine has come in the mail within a week or two.
 Mine came in their own case, wrapped in a microfiber cloth for cleaning them.

 Have you ordered glasses online?